morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 ITER and the Joint European Torus, CERN and the Large Hadron Collider, and the US Apollo program.

-The hallmarks of Big Science are: immense teams, specific but enormous goals, and massive amounts of funding.
+In summary, the hallmarks of Big Science are: immense teams, specific but lofty goals, and massive amounts of funding.

 Big Science transforms the way science is done.
 You can't quickly try an idea and